onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     remind the audience in the end - what happens if we don't increase the accountability of our system? what's gonna happen? adress objections or at least acknowledge them and say you'll cover them in the future

+roleplay: snort money

 pig skin piece - play with it - skin in the game

+TODO: ask AI which words to avoid for YT
 Don’t say “suicided” - think of the algo

 have a scene where I grab the camera and talk to it in a shaky way from up close like the joker